 .
 Selenium deficiency should not be a problem if adequate amounts of selenium are consumed in the mineral supplement.

-Selecting a mineral supplement
+Selecting a cattle mineral supplement

 There are two preferred forms of mineral supplements designed to provide consistent intake with little or no waste.
 Feeding minerals free-choice in a loose mix form is the most common method of mineral supplementation.
 A common problem with loose mineral is waste from blowing in the wind and bricking after getting wet.
 Wind and Rain®